toeggel/ReadTheDocs/docs/game/the-clumsy-god.md

 - A "bar meter" which gives power to use miracles. the lower the bar the higher chance it misfires.
 There are critical levels where misfire is almost certain.
 - New miracles are unknown (or at least the concrete outcome) until cast once. e.g. a new fire miracle might just produce a fire but it might also be a volcano miracle.
 - If a miracle gets used more often it's less prone to misfire.
+- God created worlds and suns, they have generally too much power to guide a civilization
+  - "Creating sun" can be used as "fire" if tuned down.
+  - "Creating planet" can create land or be used to throw rocks.